 The Spiritual and Material Forces of the Universe, personified as Shiva and Shakti, embracing each other.

-Never before in Hindu Art tradition or Sikh Art tradition has Shiv Shakti ever been portrayed the way Bhagat has portrayed them.
+Never before in Hindu Art tradition or Sikh Art tradition has Shiv Shakti ever been portrayed in the way Bhagat has portrayed them.
 The artist has tasted this dimension within himself and has let it flow into his brushstrokes.

 Hanuman ji Meditating on Shri Ram ji